arlejeun/Multicloud-CX-Harbor-Tour/content/060-Analytics/_index.md

 ## Objective

-By the end of this section you will be able to initiate chat interaction using and deliver it to an agent
+By the end of this section you will learn how to review Designer Analytics, how to review and run real time and historical reports/dashboards.